HoneyKat11/Ambassador-Database-Application/README.md

 - Delete an event and associated positions
 - Delete all ambassadors who graduated before a given year
 - Delete all events with no participation records
-- Delete all events with no participation records befroe a given year
+- Delete all events with no participation records before a given year

 ## Queries
 - For all ambassadors:
-    - All ambassadors graduating a given year
+    - All ambassadors graduating in a given year
     - All ambassadors of a given major
 - Given a specific ambassador:
     - An ambassador's information (UIN, major, graduation year, ambassador status)